Get discounts,

 Color is key.
 You can add more color to your home's exterior by having your siding in one color, your trim in another and an accent color on the window trim or shutters.
 White and tan are popular color choices for porches and columns.
 You can enhance your porch by using a richly stained floor and gorgeous front entry door.

-This gorgeous Victorian style house plan features a wraparound porch, which surrounds the entry and the turret and then continues around the side and back of the plan.
+House Plan 2614 is a gorgeous Victorian style house plan that features a wraparound porch.
+It surrounds the entry and the turret and then continues around the sides and back of the plan.

 A well-designed porch should use the same exterior material as the rest of the home, such as stucco or brick or synthetics such as fiber cement siding products.
 A great eco-friendly and affordable alternative is to use urethane products from companies like Fypon® whose architecturally accurate columns and decorative millwork help define your home's architectural character.
 Most urethane decorative millwork is finished in pre-primed white with some styles molded with a natural wood texture and color, which you can stain or paint to accent your home's exterior.